 Fourth, we explore whether results are sensitive to our choice of control group and treatment group ages.
 Because of added avenues for public health insurance through the CHIP Reauthorization Act of 2009, which led some states to expand coverage, older teens may not be an ideal control group for young adults.
 But older young adults aged 27-29 are also not ideal since the effect of the recession may have been less damaging for them than for the treatment group and because they are not able to serve as a control for trends in dependent coverage that might result from rising health insurance premiums.
-In unreported tables, we find that the outcomes are fairly unchanged when using different control group ages, except that 1) the effect on own-name ESI is slightly smaller (different only at the 5% level) when only the older control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is small
+In unreported tables, we find that the outcomes are fairly unchanged when using different control group ages, except that 1) the effect on own-name ESI is slightly smaller (different only at the 5% level) when only the older control group (ages 27-29) is used and it is slightly larger (different only at the 10% level) when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used and it is smaller when only the younger control group is used (these differences are statistically significant).

-Finally, in exercises also not reported in tables, we found that the results we observe in Table 2 are not statistically significantly different both when we remove states that passed state dependent coverage laws during August 2008 to February 2010, and when we remove Massachusetts from the sample due to prior comprehensive state health reform.
+Finally, in exercises also not reported in tables, we found that the results we observe in Table 2 are not statistically significantly different both when we remove states that passed state dependent coverage laws during August 2008 to

+February 2010, and when we remove Massachusetts from the sample due to prior comprehensive state health reform.

-D. Impact of the Mandate on Labor Market Outcomes
+Impact of the Mandate on Labor Market Outcomes

 A potential implication of the availability of new insurance coverage for young adults is that it could affect labor market behavior.
-The availability of health insurance could influence the decision of young adults to work full-time or part-time, their job choice, their propensity to change jobs and whether they enter or exit the job market (Madrian, 1994; Currie and Madrian,

-1999; and Gruber and Madrian, 2002).
+The availability of health insurance could influence the decision of young adults to work full-time or part-time, their job choice, their propensity to change jobs and whether they enter or exit the job market (Madrian, 1994; Currie and Madrian, 1999; and Gruber and Madrian, 2002).
 As a result of eased "job-lock", we expect to see young adults leaving full time employment altogether, or shifting from full-time to part-time work, moving toward types of employment that do not provide health insurance.
 Our data allow us to investigate the effects of the federal mandate on whether young adults report working, whether they report working full-time (30 hours or more), their weekly work hours, and their rate of job turnover.
 We also examine the impact of the mandate on their work schedule flexibility by evaluating the probability that young adults have work hours that vary from week to week.